 "There is a positive relationship between autism and precipitation in Oregon and Washington, but no [sic] in California...We present the precipitation and autism maps for each state[..]
 It is clear from the maps that there is a very strong correlation in each state between precipitation and autism."

-Each state except California.
-Ouch.
-Tackle the conundrum that California doesn't fit the theory.
+You can pull this out.
 The map shows that where it doesn't rain there are still high rates of autism--well it's more complicated -- higher than the median for the state.
-Suggest that there could be other factors, such as an "urban density", concurring with high autism rates which might make precipitation levels irrelevant.
+Suggest that there could be other factors, such as "urban density", concurring with high autism rates which might make precipitation levels irrelevant.
 [This theory would also fit the OR and WA data].
 Manipulate the data to erase this aberrant possibility by using the "fixed-effects specification".
+Since your releasing this on the internet, most people don't know what that is, oh well.
 Just observe that autism rates vary as precipitation deviates from the "average".
 Does this prove that there aren't other inputs?
 Say it does.
 Now you've accounted for that whole "urban density" issue as well as other possible perturbations.
-The "omitted variables problem" is eliminated, phew, therefore California fits your theory.
+The alarmingly titled "omitted variables problem" is eliminated, so phew, therefore California fits your theory.

 7.)
+Note some problems with the study, then dismiss them.
 Suggest that one potential problem with this data is that indoor activities in general, not just TV watching, may account for higher rates of autism in places with greater precipitation.
-If this were the case, any indoor toxin may result in higher autism rates since TV time is coincidental to indoor time.
+If this were the case, any indoor toxicant may result in higher autism rates since TV time is coincidental to indoor time.
 Explain that you've resolved this by comparing Pennsylvania and California cable subscription rates with autism rates.
 Let the reader wonder why you chose these two states.
+Pennsylvania?
 Ignore precipitation for this analysis.
 Does it matter, for instance, that that most of Pennsylvania has higher rates of precipitation than California?
+Whatever.

 Model your findings for this:

 "AUTk,b=&beta1+&beta2CABk,b+&beta3TIMEk+&beta4POPk+&beta2INCk+&beta6REGk+&beta7HISPk+&beta8BLKk+&beta9INDk+εk"Say that increased cable subscriptions correlate with increased rates autism.
-Does this prove that indoor toxins are irrelevant?
+Does this prove that indoor toxicants are irrelevant?
 Or has increased technology coincidentally increased with autism?
 Never mind.
-Say indoor toxins are irrelevant.
+Say indoor toxicants are irrelevant.

 8.)
-Pull together your conclusions and state your theory again: Television watching causes autism "or whatever is the trigger driving our finding of a positive correlation between autism rates and precipitation and autism rates and cable".
+State your theory again: Television watching causes autism "or whatever is the trigger driving our finding of a positive correlation between autism rates and precipitation and autism rates and cable".
 Humbly consider the flaws in your research, ie:

 "because we do not provide a direct test of the effects of television watching on autism, we do not consider our results to be definitive evidence in favor of the television viewing as trigger hypothesis."[emphasis ours]

 9.)
-Now that you've duly noted potential flaws, you can once again forge ahead to state with confidence that autism is caused by cable viewing.
+Now that you've duly noted potential flaws, like, the whole study might be hogwash, ie: 'we do not consider our results to be evidence of TV viewing as a trigger for autism', pretend you didn't say that.
+Instead, forge ahead and state with confidence that autism is caused by cable viewing.
 Declare that cable TV viewing causes "seventeen percent of growth in autism".
 Assert that TV watching due to precipitation causes "just under forty percent..of diagnoses".

 Then tell everyone else how to proceed.
 Describe some experiments that scientists can do.
 Make policy recommendations for the American Academy of Pediatricians (who already recommend that kids under 2 don't watch TV).

 10.)
-Publish this paper on the internet ahead of extensive peer review.
+Publish this paper on the internet ahead of extensive peer review, or any peer review whatsoever, for that matter.
 Disperse the information widely in the popular press.
 People will be intrigued, interested, scared, nervous, possibly guilt-ridden.
-Sure, they may note the problems with the research, or they may say that your conclusions were obvious, but some will also say, possessively, perhaps even jealously -- we said that first!.
-Tsk, tsk, children, children, stop squabbling or no more TV rights.
-As for you, dear researcher, your intrepid actions will win you credit for saying it -- if it's true or if it's not.
+Sure, they may note the problems with the research, or they may say that your conclusions were obvious, but some will also say, perhaps jealously -- 'we said that first!'.